aio-libs/aiohttp-devtools/README.rst

 start
 ~~~~~

-Is a "cookie cutter" command to create a new bare bones aiohttp app similar to django's "startproject".
+Creates a new bare bones aiohttp app similar to django's "startproject".

 Usage is simply